cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Precondition: The user on the controller chain has created an account.
 This account will be used as the `icaOwnerAddress`.

-- 0.1 The user create a `registerTx` Tx1.
+- 0.1 The user creates a `registerTx` Tx1.
 - 0.2 The user sign Tx1 with the `icaOwnerAddress`
-- 0.3 The user send Tx1 to the controller state machine.
+- 0.3 The user sends Tx1 to the controller state machine.

-- 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
+- 1.1 The controller state machine passes the transaction to the proper icaTxHandler.
-- 1.2 The `icaRegisterTxHandler` validate Tx1 and executes signatures checks `icaOwnerAddress` is the signer of Tx1
+- 1.2 The `icaRegisterTxHandler` validates Tx1 and executes signature checks `icaOwnerAddress`` is the signer of Tx1
 - 1.3 The `icaRegisterTxHandler` calls `sendRegisterTx`

 - 2.1 The `sendRegisterTx` calls the `registerInterchainAccount` controller function.